József Angster: Legacy

 His legacy is the instruments he built.
 His name is attached to a Technical college in Pécs, where he died, as well as one street in the city.

-After his death, the organ factory's business was run by Emil and Oskar Angster after 1903 and from 1940 to 1949 by Jozsef Angster, who had been born in 1917.
-He and his nephew, Imre Angster, established a second factory at Rakospalota and introduced some technical innovations.
+After his death, the organ factory's business was run by Emil and Oszkár Angster after 1903 and from 1940 to 1949 by József Angster, who had been born in 1917.
+He and his nephew, Imre Angster, established a second factory at Rákospalota and introduced some technical innovations.
 The Communist takeover resulted in the factory being closed as far as organ manufacturing was concerned.
-However, since 1992 a new workshop was set up in Pécs with backing by Jozsef Angster.
+However, since 1992 a new workshop was set up in Pécs with backing by József Angster.